shiftkey/brendanforster.com/content/notes/my-code-review-emoji-guide.md

 You may notice there's no item here for proposing significant changes to the pull request, and that's a conscious decision for a few reasons:

- - as a reviewer I should be helping guide the contributor rather than getting too much into the implementation details
+ - as a reviewer I should be helping guide the contributor to their goal, rather than getting too much into what the solution should be
+ - if the contributor gets stuck on something, or wants to pick my brain about something they're working on, a pairing session (ideally virtually) is an option here to make some progress
- - if there are significant things to address, it's on me as the reviewer to sync up and help the contributor figure out a way forward before too much time and effort is spent on the pull request
+ - if there are significant things to address as part of a review, it's on me as the reviewer to sync up and help the contributor identify the way forward before too much time and effort is spent on the pull request
- - if the contributor gets stuck on something, pairing (physically or virtually) is an option here to unblock
- - if there is an opportunity to improve that's not necessarily in scope for the pull request, we should confirm it's worth spending time on, identify when it should be addressed, and write it up (e.g. as a new issue)
+ - if there is an opportunity to improve the pull request that's not necessarily in scope, we should discuss and confirm it's worth spending time on, estimate when it should be addressed, and document it (e.g. as a new issue)

-There's definitely a skill to balancing the quality of the codebase versus empowering the contributor to achieve what they are working towards, but I think constraining the reviewer to focus on feedback as much as possible helps to keep things moving for asynchronous teams.
+I believe there's a skill to ensuring the software continues to work as expected versus empowering the contributor to achieve what they are working towards, but I think constraining the reviewer to focus on feedback means:

+ - allowing the contributor to focus on the problem at hand
+ - raising questions and suggestions as soon as possible
+ - helping ensure the contributor's work aligns with how the project functions
+ - thinking about scenarios that may not be on the contributor's radar